How to change drummer tempo garageband?

 To open the Loop Browser, click in the upper-right corner of the GarageBand window.
 Drummer Loops appear in the Loop Browser with a yellow icon .
 To show only Drummer Loops in the Loops Browser, select Drummer from the Loop Packs pop-up menu at the top of the Loops Browser.

-Psssssst : How to install downloads on macbook pro?
+Psssssst : How to erase macbook pro 2011?

 How do you import drum kits into GarageBand?